tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 #.
 The client sends an ``IPROTO_WATCH`` packet to subscribe to the updates of a specified key defined on the server.

 #.
-The server sends an ``IPROTO_EVENT`` packet to the subscribed client with the key name and
+The server sends an ``IPROTO_EVENT`` packet to the subscribed client after registration.
-    its current value unconditionally after registration.
+    The packet contains the key name and its current value.
-    After that, the packet is sent every time the key value is updated provided the last notification was acknowledged (see below).
+    After that, the packet is sent every time the key value is updated with ``box.broadcast()`` provided that the last notification was acknowledged (see below).

 #.
 After receiving a notification, the client sends an ``IPROTO_WATCH`` packet to acknowledge the notification.

 #.
 If the client doesn't want to receive any more notifications, it unsubscribes by sending
     an ``IPROTO_UNWATCH`` packet.

-All the three request types are fully asynchronous -- a receiving end doesn't send a packet in reply to any of them.
+All the three request types are asynchronous -- a receiving end doesn't send a packet in reply to any of them.
 Therefore, neither of them has a sync number.

 ..  _box_protocol-watch: